willkc15/EchoI2B2/README.md

 Implementation

-Currently, I am using the Alexa Skills Kit(ASK) available through Amazon's developer console to create a list of voice commands that Alexa will "wake up" to and answer user questions.
+Currently, I am using the Alexa Skills Kit(ASK) SDK available through Amazon's developer console to create a list of voice commands that Alexa will "wake up" to and answer user questions.
 These intents and utterances are coded into JSON to send to the service endpoint.
 I've chosen the endpoint to be hosted as an AWS Lambda function, which handles much of the server management and is free up to 1 million requests per month.
 I am currently using node.js to write the Lambda function.

 Progress